-When you are in Arnold - Callaway, you'll notice that it is more blue-collar than most other communities in America.
-35.15% of Arnold - Callaway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Arnold - Callaway is generally considered to be a blue-collar town.
+35.15% of the Arnold - Callaway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arnold - Callaway is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Arnold - Callaway who work in management occupations (18.79%), farm management occupations (10.33%), and teaching (9.04%).

-Because of many things, Arnold - Callaway is a great place for families with children to consider.
-First of all, many other families with children live here, making Arnold - Callaway a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Arnold - Callaway has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Arnold - Callaway is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Arnold - Callaway’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Arnold - Callaway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.